 This deeply upset our client who wanted to return to her old job.
 The company offered Lucy a Settlement Agreement with very little compensation for her waiving her right to bring a claim for maternity discrimination and unfair dismissal.

-Nicole advised her to raise a formal grievance so that she could negotiate to increase the sum offered.
+We advised Lucy to raise a formal grievance so that she could negotiate to increase the sum offered.